 Classroom Resource Sheets

-Made possible in part by a grant from the Ohio Arts Council, these resources link twenty works from the AMAM's renowned permanent collection to the Ohio Academic Content Standards and Curriculum Connections for the classroom.
+Made possible in part by a grant from the Ohio Arts Council, these resources link twenty works from the AMAM's renowned permanent collection to the Ohio Academic Content Standards (note: these resources were created in 2008) and Curriculum Connections for the classroom.
 Each resource sheet also gives background information on each work in the areas of visual analysis, artist biography, cultural and historic importance, and function/form and style.
 Click here to view the available resource sheets.

 AMAM Cass Gilbert Building, 1917